hyperb1iss/hyperbliss.tech/README.md

 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 For the full text of this license, see the [complete license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-## 🧪 Testing and Linting

-### Testing

-The project uses Jest and React Testing Library for testing.
-Tests are located in the `tests/` directory.

-Available test commands:

-- `npm test` or `yarn test`: Run all tests
-- `npm run test:watch` or `yarn test:watch`: Run tests in watch mode
-- `npm run test:seo` or `yarn test:seo`: Run SEO-specific tests
-- `npm run test:seo:watch` or `yarn test:seo:watch`: Run SEO tests in watch mode

-### Linting

-ESLint is configured for code quality and consistency.
-The project uses the Next.js ESLint configuration as a base.

-Available lint commands:

-- `npm run lint` or `yarn lint`: Lint the app and tests directories
-- `npm run lint:fix` or `yarn lint:fix`: Automatically fix linting issues

-### Test Setup

-The project uses the following testing libraries and configurations:

-- Jest with TypeScript support (ts-jest)
-- React Testing Library for component testing
-- jest-environment-jsdom for DOM simulation
-- Custom test environment for canvas-related tests

-Test files should be placed in the `tests/` directory with the `.test.ts` or `.test.tsx` extension.

 ---